Lainezz/API_REST_Spring/README.md

 ## Description

-API Rest implemented with Spring for a inventory control app.
+API Rest implemented with Spring for an inventory control app.

 It includes CRUD methods for "productos" resource.
 Also, it includes an user authentication by Session.